OpenRefine/OpenRefine/docs/docs/manual/installing.md

 On Windows, OpenRefine can also be run by using the file `refine.bat` in the program directory.
 If you start OpenRefine using `refine.bat`, the memory available to OpenRefine can be specified either through command line options, or through the `refine.ini` file.

-To set the maximum amount of memory on the command line when using `refine.bat`, "cd" to the program directory, then type
+To set the maximum amount of memory on the command line when using `refine.bat`, `cd` to the program directory, then type

 ```refine.bat /m 2048m```